jhspetersson/fselect/README.md

 # fselect
 Find files with SQL-like queries

+### Why use fselect?

+While it doesn't tend to fully replace traditional `find` and `ls`, **fselect** has these nice features:

+* complex queries
+* SQL-like (not real SQL, but highly relaxed!) grammar easily understandable by humans
+* shortcuts to common file types

+More is under way!

 ### Installation

 * Install [Rust with Cargo](https://www.rust-lang.org/en-US/install.html) and its dependencies to build a binary